ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Launch IVSM**

 As mentioned above, the IVSM represents an implementation of the State Synchronization and Advancement Predicate.
-To properly implement an IVSM the standard defines the following requirements.
+To properly implement an IVSM, the standard defines the following requirements.

 **[R156]** The "Launch IVSM" operation a BPI invokes MUST contain the following elements:
 * A unique identifier for the IVSM